Head and Neck Cancers

 Under the guidance of an ultrasound or CT, the doctor will insert a fine needle to remove a sample of tissue or fluid from the lymph node.
 If cancer is found in a lymph node, you may need a neck dissection or other additional treatment.
 Each case is different and your doctor will explain your treatment options.

-You will usually have at least one of the tests described on this page to provide more details about the location of the tumour and to see if the cancer has spread to other parts of your body.
+You will usually have at least one of these tests to provide more details about the location of the tumour and to see if the cancer has spread to other parts of your body.

 You may need x-rays to check for tumours or damage to the bones.
 X-rays are quick and painless, and include: